RivoltaAlpha/Web_Dev_Refresher/git.md

 ## ✅ 10.
 Git Cherry-pick

-Apply a specific commit from one branch to another:
+Apply a specific commit from one branch to another while preserving the commit's changes:

 ```bash
 git cherry-pick <commit-hash>